Is It Illegal to Drive in Flip Flops?

 - Collect the contact and insurance information of the other driver and the contact information of any witnesses at the scene.

 As soon as you receive medical attention and before you speak to an insurance company, contact a car accident attorney to assist you with your claim.
-Your Las Vegas car accident lawyer in Las Vegas or Henderson and we will be able to assist you with speaking with adjusters and negotiating for optimal compensation.
+Your Las Vegas car accident lawyer in Las Vegas or Henderson and we will be able to assist you with speaking with auto insurance adjusters and negotiating for optimal compensation.